 In 1976, a 23-year-old German girl named Anneliese Michel died of dehydration and malnutrition after more than 60 exorcisms were performed on her throughout a period of 10 months.
 Her troubles started at 16 when she had a seizure.
 She was later diagnosed with temporal lobe epilepsy and depression.
 She was also reported to loathe religious icons, hear voices, and she became suicidal.

 Her family was convinced she was possessed and eventually talked a pair of priests into exorcising her.
 Her parents and the priests were convicted of negligent homicide, and the film The Exorcism of Emily Rose is based on Anneliese’s case.

-Bridget Cleary was an Irish woman murdered by her husband, Michael Clearly, in 1895.
-Michael believed that Bridget had been kidnapped by fairies and that the wife he had been interacting with was actually a changeling.
+Bridget Cleary was an Irish woman murdered by her husband, Michael Cleary, in 1895.
+Michael believed that Bridget had been kidnapped by fairies and that she was actually a changeling.
 He either murdered her and set her body on fire, or lit her on fire while she was still alive.
 Prior to her death, Bridget had been sick, possibly with pneumonia or tuberculosis.

-In 2005, Maricica Irina Cornici, a young Romanian nun, believed that the devil was trying to communicate with her inside her mind.
+In 2005, Maricica Irina Cornici, a young Romanian nun, believed the devil was trying to communicate with her inside her mind.
 She was initially treated for schizophrenia, but her fellow nuns decided what she needed was an exorcism.
 The nuns and a monk tied the woman to a cross, shoved a towel in her mouth, and left her there for multiple days with no food.
 She died of suffocation and dehydration.
-The monk and nuns were charged with her murder, and spent five to eight years in prison.
+The monk and nuns were charged with her murder, and they were sentenced to between five to 14 years in prison.

-The 2012 film Romanian film Beyond the Hills was inspired by this case.
+The 2012 Romanian film Beyond the Hills was inspired by this case.